RSE-102/Lecture-Material/06_automation/github_actions_demo.md

         - name: "Run build phase"
           run: echo "Building project $PROJECT_NAME"
     test:
-      needs: build
+      # needs: build
       runs-on: ubuntu-latest
       steps:
-        - uses: actions/checkout@v2
+        - uses: actions/checkout@v6
-        - uses: actions/setup-python@v2
+        - uses: actions/setup-python@v6
           with:
-            python-version: '3.8.10'
+            python-version: '3.10'
-        - name: "Run unittest"
+        - name: "Run pytest"
+          run: |
+            python -m pip install pytest
-          run: python -m unittest
+            python -m pytest
   ```

-- We need to run `actions/checkout@v2` in each job
+- We need to run `actions/checkout` in each job
     - We could share the repository between jobs via artifacts, but that is uncommon.
-- We need to run `actions/setup-python@v2` since jobs do not share the environment.
+- We need to run `actions/setup-python` since jobs do not share the environment.
 - We specify dependencies by `needs` such that the steps run after each other.
 - We do not have a real build step since it is Python.
 However, this might be interesting for compiled code.

 ## 3. Other Workflows

 - Show workflows of [preCICE](https://github.com/precice/precice)
     - Show `Actions` tab
         - `Build and test` job, click on a run
         - Jobs created through test matrix
         - Click on a job, click on a few steps
     - Show `workflows` folder, click on `Build and Test`
     - Only one job. `build`, `test`, ... are modeled as steps
-- If time allows, quickly show DuMuX CI (and explain that GitLab CI works differently)

 ## 4. act Demo